spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 Impact: The Windows Azure Guest Agent service being offline indicates that changes made via the UI will not be reflected in the Local Control Plane

-**Resolving Windows Azure Guest Agent alerts:** Connect to the session host server and open Task Manager, then restart the service
+**Resolving Windows Azure Guest Agent Alerts:** Connect to the session host server and open Task Manager, then restart the service

 ##### Windows Azure Network Agent:
 Description: The platform server contains a SQL database that houses platform settings